- Read our review guidelines

 Getting into a kayak can be tricky at the best of times but when you have bad or stiff knees, it can be even more of a strain on your joints.
-But kayaking is a sport that just about anyone can enjoy.
+But kayaking is a sport and outdoor activity that just about anyone can enjoy.

 How To Get Out Of A Kayak With Bad Knees (kayak exit for seniors)

 First up, if you have bad knees you may find it easier to get into a sit-on-top kayak rather than a sit-inside.

 Sit-on-top recreational kayaks have open cockpits which can make it easier for most people with knee problems to get in and out of, compared to an enclosed cockpit on a sit-inside.

 This can be one of the best ways to get out of a kayak with bad knees and possibly one of the easiest.
 This is because shallow water can let you stand up from a more natural seating position compared to flat on the floor.

 To do this, you should paddle close to the shore where you plan to exit.
 Stop when the water gets to around a foot deep or knee deep.
 Try not to go too shallow or your kayak could suffer structural damage.

 Secure your paddle on your kayak.
 Then gently swing your legs round to one side of your kayak, so that your body is perpendicular to the kayak and you’re facing the water on the side of your boat.

 Slowly slide yourself forwards so that your feet and legs are in the water and you’re sitting as if you’re sitting on a bench.
 Keep going until you can touch the bottom with your feet.
 Now you can stand up gently using the side of the kayak to push yourself up.

 You could also try this from water that’s waist high.